Victor Starffin: Retirement

 After retirement, he became an actor and presenter of radio programs.

 Death

-In 1957, Starffin was killed in a traffic accident when the car he was driving was hit by a tram on the Tōkyū Tamagawa Line (now replaced by the Tōkyū Den-en-toshi Line) in Setagaya, Tokyo.
+In 1957, Starukhin was killed in a traffic accident when the car he was driving was hit by a tram on the Tōkyū Tamagawa Line (now replaced by the Tōkyū Den-en-toshi Line) in Setagaya, Tokyo on his way to a high school reunion with his classmates from Asahikawa Higashi High School.
 The exact circumstances of the incident are debated to this day, with speculation ranging from a simple accident to suicide or drunk driving.

-Starffin is buried in Tama Cemetery in Tokyo.
+Starukhin is buried in Tama Cemetery in Tokyo.
+He was the first player to be honored in a funeral where former teammates of his shared stories of his time playing with them.

 Tributes

 In 1960, he became the first foreigner elected to the Japanese Baseball Hall of Fame.

 Asahikawa City has nicknamed its municipal baseball stadium, as Asahikawa Starffin Stadium, since 1984.

 Personal life

-Starffin spoke fluent Japanese and was said to be "more Japanese than Japanese" with respect for his in-laws, but he was worried that his friends would never cross the line with the labels "foreigner" and "exile".
+Starukhin spoke fluent Japanese and was said to be "more Japanese than Japanese" with respect for his in-laws, but he was worried that his friends would never cross the line with the labels "foreigner" and "exile".
 It was said to be the case.
 Therefore, he went to the Orthodox church "Nikolai-do" in Ochanomizu (neighborhood in Tokyo) where other Russians emigrants gathered.
 He searched for friends and even found a bride.